Madhan213/Ex-No.-3--Implementation-of-Exact-Inference-Method-of-Bayesian-Network/README.md

+# EXPERIMENT-3
+# DATE:13/08/2023
-# Ex No. 3- Implementation of Exact Inference Method of Bayesian Network
+# Implementation of Exact Inference Method of Bayesian Network

 ## Aim:
 To implement the inference Burglary P(B| j,⥗m) in alarm problem by using Variable Elimination method in Python.